fawazdevx/TeleScriptGenius/README.md

 ## Disclaimer

-> **TelescriptGenius is an independent project developed by Fawazdevx.
-It is not sponsored, endorsed, or affiliated with anyone.
+> **TelescriptGenius is an independent project and is not affiliated with any company or organization.
 > Any configuration examples or site identifiers are for demonstration purposes only and do not represent real operational data.**

 ---